davidseroussi/owkin-lung/README.md

 Results on train set:
 C-Index: 0.71 (+/- 0.06)
+Log-likelihood ratio test: 87.04
 Max: 0.77
 Min: 0.63

 Results on pulic test set:
 C-Index: 0.7314

 Getting a quite high Concordance Index on the public test set, and because the model has some variance, I expect the performance on the private test to be lower (C-Index ~= 0.69) than on the public set.